How to teach your students to use Nearpod

 2. Teach students to use Immersive Reader independently

-Immersive Reader is a fantastic accessibility feature that allows emerging readers to have text read to them and provides embedded translation and a picture dictionary for multilingual learners.
-It’s important to clearly indicate to students which icon and tab they need to click in order to access this rich technology.
-Students need plenty of time to practice their Nearpod skills.
-After direct instruction on how to use a Collaborate Board, students need multiple opportunities to engage with the activity independently.
-Co-teachers and paraprofessionals can become wonderful allies in this process.
+Immersive Reader is a fantastic accessibility feature that allows emerging readers to have text read to them and provides embedded translations, a picture dictionary for multilingual learners, and more.
+It’s important to clearly indicate to students which icon and tab they need to click to access this rich technology.

 3. Use our pre-made Nearpod Orientation lessons